My review and experiences using the original Canon 24-70mm f/2.8 L series lens. My favorite lens for a long time, and definitely the most versatile.

 Durability

-My lens was very sharp when I first bought it three years ago but is now in need of a tuning.
+My lens was very sharp when I first bought it three years ago, but it now needs tuning.
 This could be because I take it everywhere and have dropped it several times.
 This brings me to the next point.
-The lens is very durable, slightly on the heavy side though.
-The weight can make it slightly more difficult to hold still so I’ve found I need to shoot at a slightly faster shutter than with my lightweight primes.
+The lens is very durable, but it is slightly on the heavy side.
+The weight can make it slightly more difficult to hold still, so I’ve found I need to shoot at a slightly faster shutter than with my lightweight primes.

 Discontinued